ForestAdmin/agent-nodejs/docs/agent-customization/charts/value.md

 ![Value chart example](../../assets/chart-value.png)

-Value chart simply are charts that display a single value.
+Value charts simply are charts that display a single value.

 They can be added to the _Dashboard_ using the `addChart` method on the agent object